 For those who don’t know, Singh is 2K Sports’ digital marketing director and he’s become a social-media celebrity with over 840,000 Twitter followers on his @Ronnie2K account.
 He’s close friends with a number of NBA players, which is why he was at Barnes’ wedding, and he frequently messages back and forth with some of the league’s biggest stars.

 At one point during the wedding reception, Wesley Matthews found out that his overall rating in NBA 2K18 is a 78.
 Singh estimates that there were about 40 NBA players at the wedding and reception, including Stephen Curry, Kyrie Irving, Klay Thompson, Andre Iguodala, Kent Bazemore, Andrew Bogut and Devin Harris among others.
-Matthews’ 78 rating and how the 2K staff comes up with these numbers became a hot topic among the players in attendance.
+Matthews’ 78 rating and how the 2K staff come up with these numbers became a hot topic among the players in attendance.

 “I was at Harrison Barnes’ wedding and a major point of contention was Wesley’s rating,” Singh said.
 “He found out that he was an 78 overall and he got pretty upset about it.
 He kept talking to Rick Carlisle about it.
 Well, Rick was the MC of Harrison’s reception.
 It got to the point that during the reception, in front of about 40 NBA players, Rick gets on the mic and says, ‘Ronnie, we have to address this rating thing right now.
 You need to come up here.’